 TGmc editor: modify the text of the last paragraph of subclause 8.4.2.158 VHT Operation element as shown:

-The Basic VHT-MCS and NSS Set field indicates the VHT-MCSs for each number of spatial streams in VHT PPDUs that are supported by all VHT STAs in the BSS (including IBSS and MBSS).
+The Basic VHT-MCS and NSS Set field indicates the VHT-MCSs for each number of spatial streams in VHT PPDUs that are supported by all VHT STAs in the BSS (including IBSS and MBSS) for 20 MHz operation, 40 MHz operation and 80 MHz operation.
 The Basic VHTMCS and NSS Set field is a bitmap of size 16 bits; each 2 bits indicates the supported VHT-MCS set for NSS from 1 to 8.
 The Basic VHT-MCS and NSS Set field is defined in Figure 8-556 (Rx VHT-MCS Map and Tx VHT-MCS Map subfields and Basic VHT-MCS and NSS Set field(11ac)).

 TGmc editor: modify the text of subclause 10.40.7 BSS basic VHT-MCS and NSS set operation (11ac) as shown: